 Ghent Road Office Park.
 The Sterling Jewelers Incorporated U.S. headquarters is the anchor tenant of the \$40 million Cedarwood Corporation development on 34 acres in the Ghent Road Office Park located in northwest Akron.
 Sterling Jewelers Incorporated (Sterling), the second largest retail jeweler in the country, occupies 350,000 square feet and employs approximately 1,820 people.
 In 2007, Sterling announced plans to invest over \$1 billion in its Akron facilities over the next 25 years.
 The announcement marks Sterling's commitment to keeping its U.S. headquarters in the City until at least the year 2032.
 Sterling operates 1,307 stores in all 50 states and employs more than 15,000 associates.
-Sterling is the U.S. division of the London-based Signet Group Incorporated, making it part of the largest specialty retail jeweler in the world.
+Sterling is the U.S. division of the Londonbased Signet Group Incorporated, making it part of the largest specialty retail jeweler in the world.
 Sterling purchased the FirstEnergy Corp. building in the Ghent Road Office Park.
 First Energy moved to newly constructed facilities (please see West Akron).
 This 90,000 square-foot facility is now part of the Sterling campus.
 The City, together with Sterling, revised plans for the reconfiguration of, and improvements to, the office park retention pond.
 The City is waiting for the Army Corps of Engineers to approve the permit to put the plan for the new pond in place, allowing for the work to be completed in order to support the company's future expansion plans.

 West Akron.
-FirstEnergy Corp. completed construction of a 208,000 square-foot, \$33 million, LEED certified office building in summer 2008.
+FirstEnergy Corp. completed construction of a 208,000 square-foot, \$35.5 million, LEED certified office building in summer 2008.
 The company agreed to this undertaking to accommodate Sterling Jewelers' expansion (see Ghent Road Office Park).
-There are currently 509 employees at this location.
+There are currently 650 employees at this location.
 The City provided \$2 million to offset the costs of relocation, land acquisition, demolition and site clearance.
 FirstEnergy Corp., which has its headquarters in downtown Akron, is the nation's fifth largest investor-owned electric system and serves 4.5 million customers in Ohio, Pennsylvania and New Jersey.
 In early 2010, FirstEnergy announced that the boards of both FirstEnergy and Allegheny Energy had approved an agreement and plan for merger.
 Although the merger is subject to various provisions, it is expected to be completed within the next 10 to 14 months.
 The combined company will retain the FirstEnergy name and will be headquartered in the City.

-The City of Akron received approval of a permit for wetland remediation and site grading of the White Pond Office Park, from both the EPA and the Army Corps of Engineers.
-The City will move forward with design for infrastructure when an end user is identified.
+The City of Akron received approval of a permit for wetland remediation and site grading of the White Pond Office Park (former Zazo property), from both the EPA and the Army Corps of Engineers.
+The City will move forward with design and construction of infrastructure as the first end-user has been identified.
+Rendina, LLC, from Jupiter Florida, has purchased the first four of seventy acres for a new medical complex which will employ 30-40 new health care workers.